Myelopathy

-Cervical spondylotic myelopathy (CSM) is caused by compression of the spinal cord in the upper spine, or cervical stenosis.
+Cervical spondylotic myelopathy (CSM) is caused by compression of the spinal cord in the upper spine or cervical stenosis.
 There are multiple causes of cervical myelopathy.
-The traumatic, from fracture or injury, chronic pressure due to disc and spur build-up and then, less commonly, caused by tumor.
-The onset of myelopathy is also more common in the patient born with a smaller spinal canal.
+The traumatic, from fracture or injury, chronic pressure due to disc and spur build-up, and then, less commonly, caused by the tumor.
+The onset of myelopathy is also more common in patients born with a smaller spinal canal.

 Myelopathy from Disease or Degeneration